byronsanchez/wintersmith-robotskirt/README.md

 ## Configuration

-You may configure how robotskirt renders the html defining any of robotskirt's available extensions in a robotskirt configuration option in `config.json.`:
+You may configure how robotskirt parses the Markdown content using Robotskirt extensions.
+Simply define the extensions you wish to use in `config.json` as
+follows:

     "robotskirt": {
       "extensions": [